threefoldfoundation/info_sdk/src/3_smartcontract_for_it/capacity_types.md

 The 5 primitives provided by the TFGateways are:

 - [Domain delegation](capacity_domain_delegation.md): Allow to delegate all or a part of your own domain to the TFGateway.
-So you can create sub-domain directly from the TFGateway.
+So you could create sub-domain directly from the TFGateway.
 - [Subdomain](capacity_subdomain.md): Allow to create A or AAAA DNS record on a domain managed by the TFGateway
 - [TCP proxy](capacity_tcp_proxy.md): Generic TCP proxy service.
 Allows you to forward traffic coming to the TFGateway and forward it to another IP address.
 - [Reverse tunnel TCP proxy](capacity_reverse_tcp_proxy.md): Another mode for TCP proxy: https://github.com/Threefoldtech/tcprouter#reverse-tunneling